 Members of the department undergoing review will meet with the Assistant Provost and Assessment Coordinator to discuss the scope and process.
-This will occur approximately sixteen (16) months prior to the conclusion of the review, typically in either September or January of the year prior.
+This will occur in January of their self-study year.
 At this meeting, the unit will receive the self-study guidelines and develop a specific timeline.
 All reviews will include standard areas that will be assessed; in addition, unique items may be identified in the initial planning meeting.

 B. Self-Study Preparation and Department Responsibilities

-The department will prepare a self-study document (link to Appendix E:Self-study document) to serve as the foundation for review and to outline the department’s recommendations, strategic direction, goals, and plan for implementation.
+The department will prepare a self-study document.
+A suggested outline can be found on the Provost Office webpage.
+This document will serve as the foundation for review and to outline the department’s recommendations, strategic direction, goals, and plan for implementation.
 The preparation of the self-study is intended to assist the department’s faculty/staff to establish priorities, celebrate successes, and identify future directions and strategies to achieve future goals.

 Departments are expected to gather the necessary input from their constituencies, as well as request necessary quantitative data from the Office of Planning and Institutional Effectiveness.
 The narrative of the self-study report should not exceed twenty (20) pages; a self-study appendix should include reliable and valid data and descriptive materials, on which the analysis and self-study are based.
 The report will be submitted to the department’s immediate supervisor for review and comment prior to the final version.
 The Assessment Coordinator will also review and provide comment.
-The department will provide a copy of the final report to the members of the review committee and the Assistant Provost as stipulated in Appendix A.
+The department will provide a copy of the final report to the members of the review committee and the Assistant Provost.

 C. Review Committee

-The role of a review committee is to validate and clarify the self-study report.
-A written report, fewer than ten (10) pages, from the review committee will be submitted to the Vice President or Provost, along with the self-study and appendices.
+The role of a Review Committee is to validate and clarify the self-study report.
+A written report, fewer than ten (10) pages, from the review committee will be submitted to the Vice President or Provost, along with the self-study and any appendices.
 The review committee can request additional data or conduct interviews of members of the department in order to complete the report.
-Once the report is submitted to the Vice President and/or Provost, the review committee’s work is completed.
+Once the report is submitted to the Vice President and/or Provost, the Review Committee’s work is completed.

 D. Post Review

-The unit leadership will be responsible for informing the Vice President and/or Provost on progress toward the goals identified within the allotted period by completing a brief annual report generated by an electronic assessment tracking system (currently Task Stream).
+The unit leadership will be responsible for informing the Vice President and/or Provost on progress toward the goals identified within the allotted period by completing a brief annual report.

 10/31/19 – The proposal to revise and change the name of the Self-Study of Programs and Student Services Policy to the Self-Study of Academic Departments and Professional Departments Policy with corresponding Appendices A through E were approved by the President of the University as recommended by the Policy Committee of the University at its October 24, 2019 meeting.